antfu/talks/2025-05-23/src/slides.md

 </div>

 <!--
-Here we can do a quick comparison to show what I mean.
+Here we can do a quick comparison to show what's new capabilities of the flat config.

 [click] In the new flat config, a shared config can be a factory function that takes user options, which we couldn't do in the legacy config.
 Imagine if I want my config to work in both TypeScript and non-TypeScript projects, Vue and non-Vue projects, I will need to do a monorepo to publish configs for different combinations.
 As you can see, it doesn't scale well, we are doubling the amount of combinations for each option.